AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

     * URL of the live website.
 For example: [www.mydomain.com].
     * URL of the origin website (.hlx URL).

-### How to access my Provisioned Product Collaboration Channel

-Given the value of direct communication channel with customers, all AEM customers at launch will establish a Slack channel for the purpose of speed, critical updates and scaled reporting on experience quality.
-You will receive an invitation from Adobe to join a Slack channel specific to your organization.

-For more information, see [Using the Slack Bot](https://www.hlx.live/docs/slack) document for more details.

-### What's Next
+## What's Next

-Get started by reviewing the next article: [Authoring with Edge Delivery Services](/help/edge/overview.md).
+Get started by reviewing the next article: [Authoring with Edge Delivery Services](/help/edge/authoring.md).

 ## Useful Resources {#useful-resources}